slarwise/vim-erl-goto/README.md

 - Go to definition under cursor, either using the same window or in a new split (horizontal or vertical)
 - Echo the definition under the cursor without going to it
+- Open the definition under the cursor in a floating window (requires a recent version of neovim)

 ## Supported definitions and declarations